Burial laws · New York

 - Who handles the body

-- New York is among the strictest states on professional oversight — a licensed funeral director must generally supervise handling of the body and the related paperwork.
+- New York is the strictest of the large states: a licensed funeral director must personally supervise both the removal of the body and the interment (10 NYCRR §77.7), so even a home burial on family land requires a director present.

 - Can you be buried on private property in New York?

-- New York has no statewide ban on burial on private property, but local regulations frequently apply, and the state sanitary code sets required distances from water sources.
+- New York has no statewide ban on burial on private property — the state's own cemetery regulator confirms it — but local regulations frequently apply, and the state sanitary code sets required distances from water sources.
 Check the town or county before planning a private burial; local rules are usually the deciding factor.

 - Do you need a permit to bury someone in New York?